jaclu/tmux-menus/README.md

 ## Recent Changes

+- Further optimized menu generation.
-- Fixed a bug where disabling caching caused the plugin to crash due to incorrect escaping of special char - was done at read, not at save to cache, made uncached trigger key unusable, also incorrectly caching Custom Menus even if caching is disabled.
+- Fixed a bug where disabling caching caused the plugin to crash due to incorrect escaping of special chars - was done at read, not at save to cache, made uncached trigger key unusable, also incorrectly using Custom Menus even if caching is disabled.
 - Explained boolean parameters and ensured all parameter samples in this README is consistent when it comes to quoting.